skgupta507/Hyperpipe/README.md

 - Bugs
 - Messy Code
-- Stuff the used to work to Break in the future.
+- Stuff that used to work to break in the future.

-_But if you see any on the following, Please open an issue_
+_But if you see any of the following, Please open an issue_

 ## Usage